The internet is a vast place, beautiful and terrible.

-They can choose between the tools that we offer in Dutch free.
-You can choose to buy and find those tools in the Dutch book by Dr Nicole.
+They can choose between the tools that we offer in Dutch for free.
+You can decide to buy and find those tools in the Dutch book by Dr. Nicole.
 But if they understand the English language well, they can turn to online tools and “How to do the work?” in the language they prefer.

 Our blog will take you slowly through the nerve-wracking process of starting therapy.
 Whether with a therapist or as a self-healer, you will find a lot of information.
 In any case, you can be highly educated with the keyword’s “therapist, reservations and limits”, whether it’s for the first time or with someone new.
 At least it gets a little easier.

 That is what brings me to my next point.

 Do your research in unconditionally positive acceptance!